ryanpagel/OrderEntry/trunk/README.txt

 [ServerDataRootDir]/Pending Files
 [ServerDataRootDir]/QBSalesItems/SalesItems.xml

-2. The config file will need to be updated on all clients to no longer point at the PendingFiles dir but rather the ServerDataRootDir.
+2. The config item PendingFilesDir has been replaced with ServerDataRootDir.
+This item will need to be updated on all clients.